In Association with Amazon.com

 • Gavril Stefanovic Venclovic, 1972

-• Gvozdena zavesa, 1973
+• Gvozdena zavesa, 1973 [The Iron Curtain]

 • Jezičko pamćenje i pesnički oblik, 1976

-• Konji svetoga Marka, 1976
+• Konji svetoga Marka, 1976 [The Horses of Saint Mark]

-• Istorija srpske književnosti klasicizma i predromantizma: klasicizam, 1979
+• Istorija srpske književnosti klasicizma i predromantizma: klasicizam, 1979 [A History of Serbian Literature of Classicism and Pre-Romanticism: Classicism]

 • Ruski hrt / Borzoi, 1979

-• Nove beogradske priče, 1981
+• Nove beogradske priče, 1981 [New Belgrade Stories]

 • Crvena kraljica, 1981 (TV drama), written by Milorad Pavić, dir. by Miroslav Medjimorec, starring Irfan Mensur, Svetlana Bojkovic, Milan Mihailovic

-• Duše se kupaju poslednji put, 1982
+• Duše se kupaju poslednji put, 1982 [Souls Bathe for the Last Time]

-• Hazarski rečnik: roman leksikon u 100.000 reči, 1984 - Dictionary of the Khazars: a Lexicon Novel in 100,000 Words (female ed.; translated from the Serbo-Croatian by Christina Pribićević-Zorić, 1988); Dictionary of the Khazars: a Lexicon Novel in 100,000 Words (male ed.; translated from the Serbo-Croatian by Christina Pribićević-Zorić) - Kasaarisanakirja: sadantuhannen sanan sanakirjaromaani: miesten painos (suomentanut Tuula Jaale-Mišic, 1990); Kasaarisanakirja: sadantuhannen sanan sanakirjaromaani: naisten painos (suomentanut Tuula Jaale-Mišic, 1990)
+• Hazarski rečnik: roman leksikon u 100.000 reči, 1984 - Dictionary of the Khazars: A Lexicon Novel in 100,000 Words (female ed.; translated from the Serbo-Croatian by Christina Pribićević-Zorić, 1988); Dictionary of the Khazars: A Lexicon Novel in 100,000 Words (male ed.; translated from the Serbo-Croatian by Christina Pribićević-Zorić) - Kasaarisanakirja: sadantuhannen sanan sanakirjaromaani: miesten painos (suomentanut Tuula Jaale-Mišic, 1990); Kasaarisanakirja: sadantuhannen sanan sanakirjaromaani: naisten painos (suomentanut Tuula Jaale-Mišic, 1990)

 • Istorija, stalež i stil: jezičko pamćenje i pesnički oblik II, 1985